sparkerrecipes/sparkerrecipes.github.io/_recipes/chicken-and-asparagus-stir-fry.md

 * kosher salt

 ## Directions
 1. Combine sauce ingredients in small bowl.
-Whish and set aside.
+Whisk and set aside.
 2. Heat a skillet over medium hot.
 Add the oil, and then add the asparagus and cook for 6 minutes until crisp.
 Add garlic and cook until golden.
 Set aside.
 3. In that same skillet, add 2 tsp oil and the chicken.
 Cook until browned, about 6 minutes.
 4. Place everything back into the skillet.
 Add sauce, cook for 1 minute until sauce thickens.